rish-16/CS3244-Tutorial-Material/T5W7/README.md

-# Tutorial 5 Week 7: Linear Models
+# Tutorial 5 Week 7: Regularisation and Validation

 > Hope you had a productive Recess Week!
 Let's try getting that 'A' for midterms :D